pleabargain/EnglishHelpsYourCareer/db_linking_words_contrast.md

-However
-Nevertheless
-Nonetheless
-Still
-Although
-even though
-Though
-But
-Yet
-Despite
+alternatively
+as opposed to
+contrarily
+contrary to
+conversely
-in spite of
+despite/in spite of
+differing from
+even so
+however
-In contrast
+in contrast (to)
-in comparison
+in opposition
-While
-Whereas
+instead
+nevertheless
+nonetheless
+nor
+notwithstanding
-On the other hand
+on the other hand
-On the contrary
+rather
+though
+unlike
+up against
+whereas
+while
+yet